hriday-the-13th/Predictive-word/app/about.md

 ---
 title: "Next Word Prediction: About Page"
-author: "Diane Wenke"
+author: "Hriday Patgiri, Nupur Prasad"
-date: "May 6, 2018"
+date: "February 21, 2021"
 output: html_document
 ---

-This application was developed for the **Coursera Data Science Capstone Final Project**.
-The goal of the project was to create a product to highight a prediction algorithm built with and to provide a user interface to predict the next word in the sentence the user is typing usiing the technology of Swiftkey.
+This application was developed for the **5th semester Final Project**.
+The goal of the project was to create a product to highight a prediction algorithm built with and to provide a user interface to predict the next word in the sentence the user is typing using the technology of Swiftkey.

 ### Application Open / User Interface
 1. When the application is initially opened, the User Entry box will be blank and the Predicted Next Word box will display **"NULL"**